Homicide: A Year on the Killing Streets: John Randolph Scott

-John Randolph Scott, a car thief, was fatally shot in the back while fleeing from officers on foot.
-Only one of the pursuing officers had fired a round from his weapon, and the bullet was found embedded in the dirt of a nearby vacant lot.
+Car thief John Randolph Scott was fatally shot in the back while fleeing on foot from officers.
+Only one pursuing officer fired his weapon, and the bullet was found embedded in the dirt of a nearby vacant lot.
 With no clear murder weapon and no cooperation from the other officers on the scene, Detective Donald Worden was unable to close the case, making it the only unsolved police-related shooting in department history.
 The book notes that several officers, including a primary suspect, were reassigned to administrative positions.

 Minor friction resulted between Worden and his sergeant, McLarney, on this case.
 A civilian suspect was a possibility, but the exposure of this development by a reporter shut down that investigative alley, and infuriated Worden and Rick James, his partner, as they knew that information could only have come from a police officer.

 This story was worked into a Homicide: Life on the Street story in which Det.
 Frank Pembleton investigated a police-involved shooting.
 Unlike the real case, the fictional story ended with a police officer being arrested and charged with the shooting.

 The "Homicide Lexicon" and its rules

-Throughout the book, Simon frequently refers to a set of 10 informal rules that apply in the majority of homicide cases, as detectives soon learn.
+Throughout the book, Simon frequently refers to 10 informal rules that apply in the majority of homicide cases, as detectives soon learn.
 They are as follows: